JohanBellander/CdaCLI/src/constraints/core/test-coverage-contracts.md

 - Tests importing real infra adapters when they should mock ports
 - UI tests lacking interaction/assertion coverage (snapshot-only)
 - Domain tests that boot application services or infra layers
+- Contract test files that never import the contract under test
+- Placeholder assertions (e.g., `expect(true).toBe(true)`) or suites without at least one valid and one invalid payload scenario

 ALLOWED
 - Minimal "smoke tests" that verify module loads and key exports exist (better than no test)